OriolAbril/gsoc2019_blog/notebooks/loo/LOO-CV_transformed_data.md

     Computed from 2000 by 30 log-likelihood matrix

            Estimate       SE
-    IC_loo   192.53    11.23
+    IC_loo   195.49    11.80
-    p_loo      1.74        -
+    p_loo      1.46        -

+## Real example

+```python

+```

 ## References
 Vehtari, A., Gelman, A., and Gabry, J. (2017):  Practical Bayesian Model Evaluation Using Leave-One-OutCross-Validation and WAIC, _Statistics and Computing_, vol. 27(5), pp. 1413–1432.

-```python

-```